Connect with others who understand.

 • Dizziness

-• Early satiety (feeling full after only eating a little)
+• Early satiety (feeling full quickly while eating)

 • Weight loss